Tony-TRT/Pymoman/README.md

 ## How to install
 It works on Windows and Linux (tested on Debian Sid), although there are some display faults in QComboBoxes under Linux.
-I recommend using Python 3.11 because that's the version I work with.
+In order for everything to work as well as possible I recommend using Python 3.11.
+On Linux, an error involving Qt may be displayed at startup in the terminal.
+These packages may fix the problem: libxcb-xinerama0-dev, libxcb-cursor0.

 Please keep in mind that this is an ongoing project, and many features still need to be perfected.